squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 Child bones of the spawner group represent individual spawners (see below).
 The last child should always be named "SpawnGroupEnd#", where # matches the # of the parent bone.

+**Rotation Z** - Maximum number of enemies that can be spawned from grouped spawners at one time.
+A value of 0 will not limit enemy spawns.

 ## Spawner

 Spawners are child bones of spawner groups (see above).